-This creativity exercise is tailored towards remote teams that aren’t working in the same office.
+This creativity exercise is tailored toward remote teams that aren’t working in the same office.
 Nevertheless, it can still be used by non-distributed teams.

 Here’s how it works:

-Now you have a good list of posts which you can use now or later.
+- Now you have a good list of posts that you can use now or later.

 7. Challenge Everything